FerasBinHussain/PacMan/README.md

-# PecMan
+# PacMan

-PecMan is a game that was developed
+PacMan is a game that was developed

 ## Installation